nthState/ProductAnalysis/README.md

 - [ ] Should we move Configuration to be an extension
 - [ ] Readme images
 - [ ] Service Tests
+- [ ] Expand help on each configuration property